caspergrl/GT-UX-UI-Dec2022-June2023/10-week/03-lesson.md

 It's time to set buttons aside for a moment and use the ideas learned to approach another UI element: the form.
 Buttons and forms are both critical UI elements for customer enjoyment and retention.
 Designers spend a lot of time iterating on button designs to get them right.

-## 7. Instructor Do: UI Form Best Practices (10 min)

-> :pushpin: **Important Point:** Your goal is to help students understand the best practices designers use to create forms.
-This will give them something to measure their own forms against.
-This lecture, and the activities that follow, support the third, and final, learning objective for today, which is to build a UI form prototype.

-You're moving onto forms, but they are not that different from buttons.
-Both are dynamic UI elements.
-Both are business-critical—companies whose users have bad button or form experiences have trouble retaining customers.

-> :globe_with_meridians: **Online Recommendation:** Have students utilize the "raise hand" feature in Zoom.
-Call on a student, have them come off mute, and let them answer.

-- > **Ask:**  "What's a form?"
-  >
-  > - Correct answers include: A place for users to type in information, a place to search a site, a part of e-commerce, or a way to supply payment information.
+## SLIDE 40
+Review

+## SLIDE 41
+Review

+## SLIDE 42
+Web form UX is the process of focusing on how your site visitors interact with every aspect of your form.
+Successful web form UX ensures your form is easy to use, accessible, convenient, and professional.
+In turn, it helps you boost conversions and drive more business.

 The harder a form is to use, the less likely it is that your client will convert.
 When visitors to a site or app struggle with a form, they blame the business.

-> :briefcase: **Employer Competitive Note:** As UX/UI designers, you will work on UI forms, guaranteed.
+As UX/UI designers, you will work on UI forms, guaranteed.
 Therefore, you should be experts and have samples of these deliverables in your portfolios.
 Show employers that you know how to create a good user experience on UI forms, and you will be trusted to do the same for user features—i.e., fun and exciting work.
 Add UI form best practices to your resume skills and LinkedIn skills profile.

-### Review Web Form UX/UI
-Web form UX is the process of focusing on how your site visitors interact with every aspect of your form.
-Successful web form UX ensures your form is easy to use, accessible, convenient, and professional.
-In turn, it helps you boost conversions and drive more business.
+**ANYTIME a user needs to submit or request some information, a form is involved**

+## SLIDE 43
 ### Why Do UI Forms Matter?

 The point of a web form is to collect certain personal information from your visitor, whether that be an email address or shipping and payment details.
 Why would visitors want to convert and conduct any business with you if the form they’re being asked to list their information on is difficult to use or visually unattractive?
 Simple answer, they wouldn’t.

 - Several factors go into great UX.
 Form UX matters because you want to leave a good (and lasting) impression on your visitors, create a positive experience for them while on your site, and convert more leads.

-> :gem: **Designer Insight:** Describe how your approach to making web forms is powerful for your clients and their site users.
->
-> - Alternatively, invite a TA to share a web form design anecdote from their own professional experience.

-### UI Forms Tool Snapshot
+## SLIDE 44
 **What are UI forms?**

 A form is a UI element that allows the user to send information to a server.